-The Behaviour Policy and procedures must include details of the school rules.
-These should set out the expected standards of behaviour, be displayed in all classrooms and shared with and explained to all pupils in an age-appropriate manner.
+The Behaviour Policy and procedures must include details of the school rules (including the rules around the use of mobile phones and other smart technology with similar functionality to mobile phones e.g. smart watches linked to mobile phones).
+These should set out the expected standards of behaviour, be displayed in all classrooms and shared with and explained to all parents and pupils (in an age-appropriate manner).
 The Management Committee expect that any school rules are applied consistently across the whole school by staff and others to whom this authority has been given.
 School rules which are clear and explained to all staff will ensure that staff have the confidence to apply the rules appropriately and where necessary, give rewards for good behaviour and the appropriate level of sanction for inappropriate or unacceptable behaviour.